ross-software/Shell/README.md

 The mouse gestures project seems easy enough, so I'm doing that last.
 I will work on the Program Menu.
 If you're reading this, than a doc of what to implement at this stage should be done in a week or two's time.
 God speed.

+# Awesome
+one thing though Mr.Tetus_maximus said over at https://www.reddit.com/r/accursedfarms/comments/h0cumc/the_gui_should_be_better_a_lot_better_new_video/ftm0dqa?utm_source=share&utm_medium=web2x, was I should make it an awesome document.
+So right now, this is going to be an awesome document.